 Class hours Hours outside the classroom Total hours

 Lecturing 26 0 26

 Seminars 13 65 78

-Laboratory practices 45.5 32.5 78
+Laboratory practical 45.5 32.5 78

-Short answer tests 1 5 6
+Problem and/or exercise solving 1 5 6

-Short answer tests 1 5 6
+Problem and/or exercise solving 1 5 6

 Essay questions exam 3 15 18

 Practices report 0 6 6

-Problem solving 0 7 7
+Problem and/or exercise solving 0 7 7

-^{}The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+\The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

 Methodologies Description Lecturing Lesson by the method expositivo desarrolada in a classroom.
 They can pose simple exercises directamentamente related on the explanation.
 Seminars Approach, analysis and discussion of problems and questions of some complexity.
-Laboratory practices Realization under the supervision of Professor (but of autonomous way) of laboratory practises related whith the matter.
+Laboratory practical Realization under the supervision of Professor (but of autonomous way) of laboratory practises related whith the matter.

-Personalized attention Methodologies Description Lecturing Resolution of doubts on the proportionate explanations in classes.
+Personalized assistance Methodologies Description Lecturing Resolution of doubts on the proportionate explanations in classes.
 Seminars Resolution of doubts on the proportionate explanations in classes.
-Laboratory practices Those questions of students that may arise during the realization of laboratory practices or the corresponding reports will be resolved individually in the teacher tutoring schedule.
+Laboratory practical Those questions of students that may arise during the realization of laboratory practices or the corresponding reports will be resolved individually in the teacher tutoring schedule.
 Tests Description Practices report Those questions of students that may arise during the realization of laboratory practices or the corresponding reports will be resolved individually in the teacher tutoring schedule.
-Problem solving Doubts and questions of problems and/or questions provided in classes.
+Problem and/or exercise solving Doubts and questions of problems and/or questions provided in classes.

-Assessment Description Qualification Lea ing and rning sults Seminars Presentation and discussion of exercises prior to the seminar will be evaluated 20 C7 C14 C19 C23 D1 D6 D7 D14
+Assessment Description Qualification Lea ing and rning sults Seminars Presentation and discussion of exercises prior to the seminar will be evaluated 4 C7 C14 C19 C23 D1 D6 D7 D14

-Laboratory practice s It is scored here along with the effort and the attitude, the skills and the competences developed by the student during the accomplishment of the different practices.
+Laboratory practical It is scored here along with the effort and the attitude, the skills and the competences developed by the student during the accomplishment of the different practices.
 Attendance at practice sessions is mandatory and, therefore, it is not possible to pass the subject in case it has not taken place.
-15 C19 C20 C21 C22 C23 C26 C27 C28 C29 Short answer tests Evaluation of acquired knowledge up to date with a small exam (questions, problems) 10 C7 C14 C19 C23 D1 D7 Short answer tests Evaluation of acquired knowledge up to date with a small exam (questions, problems) 10 C7 C14 C19 C23 D1 D7 Essay questions exam Final exam.
-Evaluation of the acquired knowledge: questions and problems 40 C7 C14 C19 C23 C28 D1 D7 Practices report The presentation and quality of the experimental data obtained in experiments will be evaluated.
-5 C19 C20 C21 Reports will necessarily include some discussion on the reported data.
-C22 C23 C28 C29
+15 C19 C20 C21 C22 C23 C26 C27 C28 Problem and/or Evaluation of acquired knowledge up to date with a small exam 18 - C29 C7 D1 exercise solving (questions, problems) C14 D7 C19 C23 Problem and/or Evaluation of acquired knowledge up to date with a small exam 18 C7 D1 exercise solving (questions, problems) C14 D7 C19 C23 Essay questions exam Final exam.
+Evaluation of the acquired knowledge: questions and 40 C7 D1 problems C14 D7 C19 C23 C23 Practices report The presentation and quality of the experimental data obtained in 5 C19 experiments will be evaluated.
+C20 C21 Reports will necessarily include some discussion on the reported data.
+C21 reports will necessarily include some discussion on the reported dutu.
+C23 C28 C29